-This course will provide the student with opportunity to explore various creative methods of presenting biblical truth including, but not limited to, at least four of the following: use of media, drama, computer usage, storytelling, creative writing, photography, videography, graphic arts, painting, and using a sketch board.
+This course will provide the student with opportunity to explore various creative methods of presenting biblical truth, including use of media, drama, computer usage, storytelling, creative writing, and using a sketch board.

 MCO205-3 Biblical Communication

 This course teaches the student how to organize and develop sermons, messages, or Bible study lessons based upon careful biblical interpretation that will meet the needs of the audience.